liam-wiltshire/talks/hackthesystem/content.md

 - PHP Generic Gadget Chains is a library of payloads that exploit known vulnerable `unserialize()` calls
 - Covers well known frameworks and libraries such as Laravel, Guzzle, Wordpress, Monolog and more
-- Will also generate payloads for you to use in an attack
+- Will also generate payloads serialized object payloads for you to use in an attack

 ---